Chykalophia/ClickUp-MCP-Server---Enhanced/docs/WEBHOOK_EXAMPLE.md

 # Real Webhook Processing Example

-This example demonstrates how to process the actual webhook payload you provided using the ClickUp MCP Server webhook tools.
+This example demonstrates how to process the actual webhook payload you provided using the ClickUp MCP Server - Enhanced webhook tools.

 ## Your Webhook Payload